 Feral Cats (Felis catus)

-Feral Cats (Felis catus) are domestic Cats that have gone wild or are offspring from such animals.
+Feral Cats (Felis catus) are domestic cats that have gone wild or are offspring from such animals.
 They tend to live in colonies, often around industrial premises, hospitals or in residential areas.
 Some colonies are completely free living, whilst others are fed, at least in part, by people.

-The Key Features About Feral Cats…
+The Key Facts About Feral Cats

-The legal status of Feral Cats (Felis catus) can be difficult to establish.
-It has been shown that domestic Cat’s will join feral colonies for a few hours at a time, before returning to their familiar home.
-Any management measures are considerate of this fact and measures are taken to ensure that domestic animals are released.
+The legal status of feral cats can be difficult to establish.
+Surveillance work has found that in many cases, domestic cats will join feral colonies for a few hours at a time before returning home.
+Naturally, this poses quite a problem when pest control is concerned, as it is important not to take someone’s pet cat away when it is not a permanent member of the feral colony.
+For this reason, any management measures are considerate of this fact and measures are taken to ensure that domestic animals are released.

-Feral Cats (Felis catus) Significance of Control…
+Feral Cats (Felis catus): The Significance of Control

-The population management of Feral Cats (Felis catus) involves cage trapping and surgical sterilisation of animals proven to not be domesticated.
-Following this the aim is to rehabilitate and home where possible or release them back into the ares from which they were removed.
-This strategy can stabilise a colony and over a period of time, lead to reduction in the colony size, as Cat’s dying of natural causes are not replaced.
+The population management of feral cats involves cage trapping and surgical sterilisation of animals proven to not be domesticated.
+Following this, the aim is to rehabilitate and home where possible or release them back into the areas from which they were removed.
+This strategy can stabilise a colony and over a period of time, lead to a reduction in the colony size, as cats dying of natural causes are not replaced.

-This strategy supported by Cat’s Protection and helps to manage populations in the most humane and least intrusive way.
+This strategy supported by Cats Protection and helps to manage populations in the most humane and least intrusive way.
 All trapping activities are carried out in compliance with the Code of Practice for the Disposal of Feral Cats as stipulated by the BPCA.

-Call Pest Solutions to Get Rid of That Pest Today..!
+Call Pest Solutions to Get Rid of That Pest Today!